 The Barry Goldwater Scholarship Foundation ensures equal employment opportunity for all employees and applicants for employment regardless of their race, religion, color, sex (including pregnancy, gender identity and sexual orientation), national origin, age, genetic information, or disability.
 All employees will have the freedom to compete on a fair and level playing field with equal opportunity for competition.
 Equal employment opportunity covers all personnel/employment programs, management practices, and decisions, including, but not limited to, recruitment/hiring, merit promotion, transfer, reassignments, training and career development, benefits, and separation.
 Workplace harassment will not be tolerated, and the agency will correct the harassing conduct before it becomes severe or pervasive.
 Reprisal against one who engaged in protected activity will not be tolerated, and the agency supports the rights of all employees to exercise their rights under the civil rights statutes.

 Should you decide to file an EEO complaint and believe that you have been discriminated against based on your race, color, religion, sex (including pregnancy, sexual orientation involving transgender status/gender identity, sex-stereotyping, and sexual harassment), national origin, age (40 years or older), disability (physical and mental), genetic information or retaliation (for prior participation in an Equal Employment Opportunity (EEO) activity or having opposed discrimination), you have 45 calendar days from the day the discrimination occurred to initiate an informal complaint through the Equal Employment Opportunity EEO process.
-GSA or EEOC shall extend the 45-day time limit when the individual shows that he or she was not notified of the time limits and was not otherwise aware of them, that he or she did not know and reasonably should not have known that the discriminatory matter or personnel action occurred, that despite due diligence he or she was prevented by circumstances beyond his or her control from contacting the counselor within the time limits, or for other reasons considered sufficient by GSA or EEOC.
+EEOC shall extend the 45-day time limit when the individual shows that he or she was not notified of the time limits and was not otherwise aware of them, that he or she did not know and reasonably should not have known that the discriminatory matter or personnel action occurred, that despite due diligence he or she was prevented by circumstances beyond his or her control from contacting the counselor within the time limits, or for other reasons considered sufficient by EEOC.

 In addition, if the discrimination involved a personnel action (for example, a demotion or firing), you have 45 calendar days from the day the personnel action takes effect to initiate an informal complaint through the Equal Employment Opportunity EEO process.